hostmobility/documentation/docs/product/host-monitor-x.md

 ## Production variant definition

-The production part numbers start with HM010-\*\*\*\*\*-revision, read from left to right.
+The production part numbers start with HM010-\*\*\*\*\*-revision, read from right to left.
 For the first variant number, the processor module is followed by the modem.
 If no other parameters are stated, the part number will be HM010-00011-revision.

 ### Processor module